HBPMedical/-algorithm-factory-demo/README.md

 ## Installation

 1. Clone the present repository without changing the name of its root directory
-2. Run after-git-clone.sh script that will update the dependencies.
+2. Run the script after-git-clone.sh
-> ./after-git-clone.sh
+> ./after-git-clone.shcd w

 As it has to download a certain number of docker images form docker hub, it may take a little while...
 Do 30 push-ups...

-## How to start everything
+## How to run a local instance of the Algorithm Factory

 1. Simply run the script run.sh
 > ./run.sh

+On the first run, it has to download a certain number of docker images form docker hub.
+For that reason it may take a little while...
+Do 30 push-ups...

-This script will simply launch all the required services specified in the underlying docker-compose config file.
+This script will launch all the required services specified in the underlying docker-compose config file.

-## Test that everything is fine
+It will also ensure that everything is running correctly by executing a few tests

-1. Run the script test.sh
-> ./test.sh

-It will try to query a certain number of

 ## How to test your own algorithm

-1) Create a docker image for your algorithm by following the steps described here
+1) Create a compliant docker image containing your algorithm by following the steps corresponding to your favourite environment

+  a) Java
+  b) Python

 2) Add your the name of your algorithm's image in woken/conf/application.conf in the section defaultSettings.request.functions using the following format